Tramposo1312/poker-checker/README.md

 ## Building the Project

-To build the Poker Checker plugin from source, follow these steps:
+To build the Poker Checker plugin from source:

 1. **Prerequisites:**
    - Install a C++ compiler (Visual Studio on Windows, GCC on Linux)